Updated February 12, 2021

-- Disabled demand-controlled ventilation, to maintain ventilation rates even in low-occupancy conditions.
+- Disabled demand-controlled ventilation in order to maintain ventilation rates even in low-occupancy conditions;

-- Improve air filtration by using MERV-13 filters.
-Most areas on campus have MERV-16 filtration, which is the grade of filters used in general surgical rooms.
+- Most areas on campus have MERV-16 air filtration, which is the grade of filters used in general surgical rooms;

-Other measures outside of building systems are just as important.
+Extra measures being taken outside of building systems are just as important.
 Cleaning and disinfecting have a critical role in preventing the spread of COVID.
-Community members coming to campus will notice the following measures around campus buildings:
+Visitors to campus will notice the following measures around campus buildings:

-- Increased disinfection of frequently touched surfaces, such as door handles and elevator buttons.
+- Increased disinfection of frequent touch points, such as door handles and elevator buttons;

 Facilities Management will continue to follow ASHRAE’s guidance as new information becomes available, doing our best to protect the Brock community as people return to campus.
 You can reach the department at FM@brocku.ca or 905-688-5550 x3717.